AutopilotPi/Mini_BLHeli_S/README.md

 - voltage: 1s-3s(which is limited by LDO, if you use the input 3V3 and don't solder the LDO, then you could use higher voltage.
 Please be care about withstand voltage of input capacities)

-To lower the cost, the there is cut area in the PCB.
+To lower the cost, there is cut area in the PCB.
 Because the half hole process in PCB sample production cost mucher higher, we can cut the extral area after the PCB production manually.

 ![image](https://github.com/Ncerzzk/Mini_BLHeli_S/blob/master/images/Mini_BLHeli.jpg?raw=true)